immanencer/cosyworld8/src/services/s3imageService/s3imageService.md

 This module provides utilities for uploading images to Amazon S3 and downloading them through CloudFront.
 It includes secure API key handling, input validation, and error management.

+⚠️ These instructions haven't been fully tested.
+Feel free to open a PR for improvements.

 ## Prerequisites

 - AWS Account